The index of G-transversally elliptic families I: The properties of the index class

 \subsection{Excision property}

-In this section, we show an excision property which allows to compute the index of a family of $G$-transversally elliptic operators on an open above $B$ to the computation of the index of family of $G$-transversally elliptic operators on a compact fibration.\\ We start with a lemma from \cite{Connes:Skandalis:longIndThmFoliations} which contains the ideas used in the proof of the excision theorem.
+In this section, we show an excision property which allows to compute the index of a family of $G$-transversally elliptic operators on an open subset of $M$ as the index of a family of $G$-transversally elliptic operators on the compact fibration $p : M\rightarrow B$.\\ We start with a lemma from \cite{Connes:Skandalis:longIndThmFoliations} which contains the ideas used in the proof of the excision theorem.